 “This monologue is a case of role reversal.
 Here, it’s the child who’s acting like the grown-up and the dad who’s acted like a child.
 She addresses her father, questioning the way he’s treated her mother.”

-“This monologue allows you to feel great emotional depth.
+“A heartfelt monologue about losing a relationship…This monologue allows you to feel great emotional depth.
 Take your time and don’t rush the moments.
-Live this one in real-time.
+Live this one in real time.
 Take the time you need to feel something.
 You can’t fake needing to feel something, so take that time.”

 “In this monologue, a local news channel is interviewing Robbie as he talks to them about how he started making gum sculptures.
 It’s fun and a great monologue to use some improvisational skills and personality.”